akoepcke/plateCalculator/README.md

 # Config

-If you want to adjust barbells and plates that are available to you, edit the followong array in index.html, with bg_color being a [https://www.w3schools.com/cssref/css_colors.asp](CSS color string) or HEX color code, and height being the displayed plate height in rem.
+If you want to adjust barbells and plates that are available to you, edit the followong array in index.html, with bg_color being a [CSS color string](https://www.w3schools.com/cssref/css_colors.asp) or HEX color code, and height being the displayed plate height in rem.

 ```
 availableBars: [